mk-fg/fgtk/README.rst

 tunnels, with persistent host tunnel IPs tracked via --ident-\* strings with simple auth via MACs on UDP packets derived from symmetric -s/--auth-secret.

-Host identity, wg port, public keys and tunnel IPs are authenticated, but are sent in the clear otherwise.
+Client identity, wg port, public key and tunnel IPs are sent in the clear with relatively weak authentication (hmac of -s/--auth-secret string), but wg server is also authenticated by pre-shared public key (and --wg-psk, if specified).

+Such setup is roughly equivalent to a weak-password-protected public network.

 Runs "wg set" commands to update configuration, which need privileges, but can be wrapped in sudo or suid/caps stuff via --wg-cmd to avoid root in the rest of